LEAPMOTOR T03 engines, drive and performance

 Leapmotor T03 electric motor and battery

-The T03 uses a single electric motor producing 95hp and 158Nm of torque.
-That’s enough to propel it from 0-62mph in 12.0 seconds, although it feels more than nippy enough at city speeds where instant torque gives it a sprightly feel away from the traffic lights.
+The T03 uses a single electric motor producing 95hp and 158Nm of torque (pulling power).
+That’s enough to propel it from 0-62mph in 12.7 seconds, although it feels far quicker than that.
+It’s especially nippy enough at city speeds where instant torque gives it a sprightly feel away from the traffic lights.

 Charging from 30-to-80% takes around 36 minutes using a fast public charger.
 That’s not lightning-quick, but entirely acceptable given the T03’s price point and use case – and means that it’s more than capable of travelling between cities without feeling completely out of its depth.
 Again, that puts it well ahead of a Dacia Spring.